-- Annual retainers of \$100,000 for non-employee directors; - Annual stock awards with a grant date fair market value of \$80,000 for all non-employee directors; and - Committee chair annual retainers of \$10,000 for the chairs of the Finance Committee and the Corporate Governance and Nominating Committee and \$15,000 for the chairs of the Audit Committee and the Compensation Committee.
+- Annual retainers of \$100,000 for non-employee directors; - Annual stock awards with a grant date fair market value of \$80,000 for all non-employee directors; and - Committee chair annual retainers of \$10,000 for the chairs of the Finance Committee, Corporate Governance and Nominating Committee and ESG Committee, \$15,000 for the chair of the Compensation Committee and \$20,000 for the chair of the Audit Committee.

-On February 1, 2022, in accordance with the above non-employee director compensation program, Messrs.
-Arnold, Bagley, Bruckmann, Edsell, Galligan, Karlson and Sawyer and Ms. Thompson each received grants of 1,922 shares of fully vested common stock under the Company's 2016 Incentive Plan.
-The determination of the number of shares of common stock to be issued to each non-employee director was based on the Company's closing stock price on January 31, 2022, the last trading day preceding the grant date, on the NASDAQ, or \$41.63 per share.
-The grants made to non-employee directors in 2021 are described in more detail in the table and footnotes below.
+For 2023 non-employee director compensation, the board approved an increase in the current grant date fair market value of annual stock awards from \$80,000 to \$95,000 for all non-employee directors.
+On February 1, 2023, in accordance with the above non-employee director compensation program, Messrs.
+Arnold, Bagley, Bruckmann, Edsell, Galligan, Karlson and Thomas and Ms. Thompson each received grants of 1,867 shares of fully vested common stock under the Company's 2016 Incentive Plan.
+The determination of the number of shares of common stock to be issued to each non-employee director was based on the Company's closing stock price on January 31, 2023, the last trading day preceding the grant date, on the NASDAQ, or \$50.89 per share.
+The grants made to non-employee directors in 2022 are described in more detail in the table and footnotes below.

-The table below summarizes the compensation paid by the Company to each non-employee director for the year ended December 31, 2021.
-For the compensation of our employee directors during 2021 (Messrs.
+The table below summarizes the compensation paid by the Company to each non-employee director for the year ended December 31, 2022.
+For the compensation of our employee directors during 2022 (Messrs.
 Barber and Engquist) see "Summary Compensation Table".